jbenzel/Upgrade/README.md

 1. cd .\Server\
 2. npm install
 3. nodemon
+4. if it cant find nodemon, use command npm install -g nodemon
 4. cd .\Client\
 5. npm install (if you are having trouble use npm install --force)
 6. ng serve

+# Api versions we are runnint
+1. Apollo V3
+2. sequelize V6

+# To Run Database Server
+1.